I hope you enjoy my first TWD fic! Reviews are always welcome.

 For the first time in a long time, Daryl Dixon needs a moment to get his shit together.

 The sound of a walker roaming their cellblock makes him jolt awake.

 His crossbow grates along the concrete as he grabs it and sits up in one fluid movement.
 Straight away, he's aiming towards the sound, his finger hovering over the trigger.

 It takes only a few beats of his heart to figure out the walker was a mere figment of his imagination, and he curses himself and the stupid nightmare that woke him in the first place.

 The fuckers were getting more and more realistic every night.

 Daryl sighs and drags a hand over his face.
 Even though he knows the gates are locked and secure at either end, he still pulls himself up to check.
 Nightmare or not, it's made him jittery as hell, and there's no way he'll fall asleep any time soon.

 He has checked the gates and scanned every empty cell when a voice comes from the tier above.

 "Everything all right?"

 It's T-Dog, who took first watch, which means he can't have slept for more than a few hours at the most.
-Daryl curses again, and when he finally replies, his response is far more irritable than the guy deserves.
+Daryl curses again, and when he finally replies, embarrassment twists his response into a far more irritable one than the guy deserves.